Arun152k/ETL-Airflow-Kafka-Spark-Cassandra/README.md

 The earlier ETL pipleline loads into Cassandra.
 For CDC, I have used a PostgreSQL database.

-The workflow with images can be viewed in [DebeziumPOC](debezium/DebeziumPOC.pdf).

 The CDC messages in Kafka can be viewed here [CDCMessages](debezium/messages_postgresDebesium.public.created_users.csv).
-The workflow with images can be viewed in [DebeziumPOC](debezium/DebeziumPOC.pdf).
+The POC with images can be viewed in [DebeziumPOC](debezium/DebeziumPOC.pdf).

-The CDC messages in Kafka can be viewed here [CDCMessages](debezium/messages_postgresDebesium.public.created_users.csv).

 ## Summary